 In the next section we set up the model.
-In section 3 we dispose of the case where only group leaders are present.
-Section 4 is the core of the paper: main result, intuition and discussion are there.
-The following Section 5 contains the detailed analysis the models studied, and Section 6 concludes.
-Proofs are mostly in appendices.
+In section 3 we dispose of the case where only group leaders are present, and in section 4 we analyse the model on which we focus.
+Section 5 concludes.
+Proofs are mostly in appendix.